RunOpenCode/traitor-bundle/README.md

 bundle will provide appropriate injection (if it is configured properly, of course).

-### Why the hell you would even consider such travesty?
+### Why would you consider such method of defining setter injection?

 Consider that you already have defined services in your service container which requires additional injection of, per example, services that will be